 If you don’t tamp the coffee grounds properly, the water will make its way through the coffee grounds without extracting them properly, and your Espresso will taste watery.

-- If you leave the surface uneven while tamping, the water will channel through the place where there are fewer coffee grounds, and the taste of Espresso you get will not be consistent.
+And If you leave the surface uneven while tamping, the water will channel through the place with fewer coffee grounds, and the taste of Espresso you get will not be consistent.

 If you are doing all the things right and still ending up with a watery or weak shot then your portafilter basket may not be appropriate.